Jake Milford

 John Calverley "Jake" Milford (July 29, 1914 – December 24, 1984) was a general manager in the National Hockey League.

 In the early sixties, Milford built the Brandon Wheat Kings of the Manitoba Junior Hockey League into a powerhouse winning three titles in a row, and four in five years.

-Milford was the general manager of the Los Angeles Kings from 1973 to 1977, where he led the Kings to a franchise record 105 points in a season.
-After 1977, he went to manage the Vancouver Canucks, leading them to a Stanley Cup finals appearance in 1982.
+Milford was the general manager of the Los Angeles Kings from 1973 to 1977, where he led the Kings to a franchise record of 105 points in a season.
+After 1977, he went on to manage the Vancouver Canucks, leading them to a Stanley Cup finals appearance in 1982.
 He was then promoted to Senior Vice-President of the club, a position which he held until his sudden death on Christmas Eve 1984, just a month after his Hall of Fame induction.
 For the remainder of the 1984–85 season, the Vancouver Canucks wore a "JCM" patch on their sweaters.